skuldnet/website/people/_posts/2017-12-25-kgociewicz.md

 categories: people
 image-file: /images/people/kgociewicz.jpeg
 category: clab
 mail: k.gociewicz@gmail.com
 website:
 twitter:
 researchgate:
 ---

-PhD student in the Institute of Psychology, Jagiellonian University.
+PhD student at the Institute of Psychology, Jagiellonian University.

 I am interested in scientific study of consciousness, its relation to attention and working memory and neural underpinnings of these processes.